Besides riding trains, I enjoy watching them too. Going to Chicago to watch trains is fun and a great adventure.

 Why go to Chicago to watch trains?

-Day trips are fun because you get a walk-in, and possibly some new Instagram or Facebook photos (if that is your thing), memories, and fun to hang out with others into watching trains.
+Day trips are fun because you get a walk-in, possibly new Instagram or Facebook photos (if that is your thing), memories, and fun hanging out with others in watch trains.

-If you are in the greater Chicago area, Amtrak or Metra trains can transport you into Chicago (depending on your location) and make your trip more interested and fun, especially if you bring your kids along.
-Taking the train makes the adventure special for them.
+If you are in the greater Chicago area, Amtrak or Metra trains can transport you into Chicago (depending on your location) and make your trip more exciting and fun, especially if you bring your kids along.
+Taking the train makes the adventure unique for them.
 Plus, parking is expensive, but there is parking by Whole Foods if you drive.

 Things you need for this trip